doctrine/dbal/en/reference/architecture.rst

 denominator of what a database platform has to publish to the userland, to be fully supportable by Doctrine.
 This includes the SchemaTool, Transaction Isolation and many other features.
-The Database platform for MySQL for example can be used by all 3 mysql extensions, PDO, Mysqli and ext/mysql.
+The Database platform for MySQL for example can be used by all 3 MySQL extensions, PDO, Mysqli and ext/mysql.

 Logging